 The types of personal information that are held by the ACMA depend on the relevant activity being undertaken.

-This information may include names, residential and business addresses (street and email addresses), personal and business telephone numbers, occupations, employment histories and financial information.
+This information may include names, residential and business addresses (street and email addresses), personal and business telephone numbers, occupations, employment histories, dates of birth and financial information.

 The recruitment and management of staff may involve the collection and storage of some sensitive personal information, for example, criminal history or health information.
-Such information will only be collected where staff has consented to the collection and the information is reasonably necessary for, or directly related to, those activities.
+Such information will only be collected where the relevant staff member has consented to the collection and the information is reasonably necessary for, or directly related to those personnel management activities.
 However, most activities undertaken by the ACMA will ordinarily not involve the collection of sensitive personal information.

 How the ACMA collects personal information